 - You have a battery pack for your phone

 - You’d rather use your phone as a hotspot and get a cheaper SIM plan

-We’re Harry & Iris – and we were tired of the same old “10 best places I’ve never been but I’m writing about for some reason” blog posts.
-So… we’re two young travelers on a mission to travel the world and share our true, unfiltered experience, including all the gristly details.
-From packing our life into one bag for a year to traveling Vietnam by motorbike, to sorting out Visas for specific countries – we’ve done it all, are doing it all and only give our advice on things we have done – not regurgitated cr*p from another source *cough* most publications *cough*.
+I’m Harry – and I was tired of the same old “10 best places I’ve never been but I’m writing about for some reason” blog posts.
+So… I’m a young traveller on a mission to travel the world and share my true, unfiltered experience, including all the gristly details.
+From packing my life into one bag for a year, to traveling Vietnam by motorbike, to sorting out Visas for specific countries – I’ve done it all, am doing it all and only give my advice on things I have done – not regurgitated cr*p from another source *cough* most publications *cough*.
 So bear with us!
 This project will take some time to grow, and will take a fair bit of money.
-But we’re determined to make it the single best source of information about traveling on the internet.
+But I’m determined to make it the single best source of information about traveling on the internet.